PaperStrange/TourGuideAI/src/features/README.md

 ## Maintainability

 This organization makes it easier to navigate the codebase, maintain features in isolation, and potentially extract features into separate packages if needed.

+For detailed refactoring history of these features, see `docs/project.refactors.md`.